Cooling replacement field guide

 • Is the goal a minimum replacement or a stronger long-term comfort upgrade?

-Replacement should solve the real comfort story
+The estimate should solve the comfort problems

 The strongest estimates respond to the rooms, humidity, and reliability complaints that pushed you into the conversation in the first place, not just the equipment model sitting outside today.